Solution of linear ill-posed problems using random dictionaries: Introduction

 The rest of the paper is organized as follows.
-Section~\ref{sec:method} introduces some notations, formulates optimization problem with Lasso penalty and lists compatibility conditions of \cite{pensky}.
+Section~\ref{sec:method} introduces some notations, formulates optimization problem with lasso penalty and lists compatibility conditions of \cite{pensky}.
 Section~\ref{sec:random} contains the main results of the paper: it explains how one can obtain fast lasso convergence rates by using random dictionaries.
-Section~\ref{sec:examples} contains examples of applications of the Lasso technique and presents a limited simulation study.
+Section~\ref{sec:examples} contains a simulation study which proves that our technique is competitive.
+Section~\ref{sec:discussion} concludes the paper with the discussion.
 Finally, Section \ref{sec:proofs} contain proofs of the statements in the paper.

-\section{Construction of the Lasso estimator and a general compatibility condition}
+\section{Construction of the lasso estimator and a general compatibility condition}

 In the paper, we use the following notations.